IntermediatePerformance & CWV

 📝 Key Takeaways

-• Cache-Control: must-revalidate enforces content freshness by requiring server validation.
+• Cache-Control: must-revalidate enforces content freshness by requiring server validation, which is essential for dynamic content.

-• It's crucial for dynamic content that must remain accurate and up-to-date.
+• It's crucial for dynamic content that must remain accurate and up-to-date, particularly in sectors like finance and news.

-• Appropriate use of this directive can optimize both user experience and server resource management.
+• Appropriate use of this directive can optimize both user experience and server resource management, striking a balance between performance and accuracy.